pzaino/thecrowler/README.md

 **Please Note(3)**: If need to do a rebuild and want to clean up everything, run the following command:

+**Please Note(4)**: To build the CROWler VDI docker image, it's required to build also Selenium (don't worry everything is automatic), however you need to ensure that GNU Make is installed on your system.
+That is required to build selenium images (nothing to do with the CROWler itself).

 ```bash
 ./docker-rebuild.sh
 ```